ccyhui/mpox-shiny/README.md

 ## Acknowledgments

 This app was created as a personal project.
-Please contact me iIf you have any feedback or suggestions for improvement.
+Please contact me if you have any feedback or suggestions for improvement.